FarieB/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la . .. / /boot Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /tmp/iamafile command to print type of the file ln -s /bin/ls __ls__ symbolic link cp -rua *.html ../ copying htlm files mv [[:upper:]]* /tmp/u moving all files beginning with an uppercase letter to the directory rm *~ delete all files in a directory mkdir welcome/ welcome/to welcome/to/school create multiple directories ls -amvp multiple listing commands
+ls -la . .. / /boot Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /tmp/iamafile command to print type of the file ln -s /bin/ls __ls__ symbolic link cp -rua .html ../ copying htlm files mv [[:upper:]] /tmp/u moving all files beginning with an uppercase letter to the directory rm ~ delete all files in a directory mkdir welcome/ welcome/to welcome/to/school create multiple directories ls -amvp multiple listing commands magic file